mlswg/mls-protocol/draft-ietf-mls-protocol.md

 each contained public key.

 ~~~~~
-// See IANA registry for registered values
+// See RFC 8446 and the IANA TLS SignatureScheme registry
 uint16 SignatureScheme;

 // See IANA registry for registered values